538 Comments

 Liber8or's avatar

 This Color Revolution stuff is going to cost us $10-a-gallon gasoline and food shortages.
-It's always the taxpayers that pay in the end.
+It's always the taxpayers who pay the bill.

 Alex Thrace's avatar